MondliButhelezi/SmallFarmProjectDub/README.md

 # SmallFarmProjectDub

-This is a small farm project by intrns. it focuses on these tables below:
+This is a small farm project by interns. it focuses on the tables below:

 1. Buildings
 2. Land Use